angulardart/angular/doc/faq/di.md

 ```

 ... and ultimately, injectors (and the backing `HashMap`s) form a tree.
 As you
-can see, dependnecy injection is implemented fairly simply today - this is
+can see, dependency injection is implemented fairly simply today - this is
 intentional in order to make understanding it (and developing it) simpler.
 It's
 possible to make a more complex implementation with more features, but then it
 will deviate sharply from a simple set of linked hash maps.